diegotuzi/diegotuzi.github.io/index.md

 * Resume section: It contains an updated version of my Resume in [English](resume.html) and in [Italian](resume_ita.html);
 * [Changelog section](changelog.html): It's a log section where I'm going to track all the structural updates about this website.

-Thanks to GitHub for hosting this website for free.
+Thanks to [GitHub](https://pages.github.com/) for hosting this website for free.
+Thanks to the [Jekyll](https://jekyllrb.com/) Team for this simple way to create a website.

 Again, feel free to send any feedback about this Website.
 Have a nice surfing.